 - Tighten your budget.
 Decrease spending and put that saved income toward retirement savings.
 This may mean cutting back small luxuries, like a dinner out, but you’ll be glad you did once you’re in retirement.

 - Take advantage of “catch up contribution” limits on your 401(k) or IRA.
 Once you turn 50, you’re allowed to contribute more to retirement savings plans.
 If you can afford to contribute more to your traditional IRA or 401(k) plan, you can build up savings faster while possibly enjoying the benefits of a greater reduction in your gross taxable income for the current year.
-For traditional and Roth IRAs in 2019 and 2020, the contribution limit for those 50 and over is $7,000 versus $6,000 for those under 50.
-For 401(k) plans, those 50 and over may contribute an extra $6,000 a year above the normal $19,000 limit in 2019 and an extra $6,500 a year over the $19,500 limit in 2020.
+For traditional and Roth IRAs in 2020 and 2021, the contribution limit for those 50 and over is $7,000 versus $6,000 for those under 50.
+For 401(k) plans, those 50 and over may contribute an extra $6,500 a year over the $19,500 limit in 2020 and 2021.
 Certain restrictions may apply.
 For more information, go to IRS Retirement Plan Rules.

 - Consider holding investments focused on long-term growth.
 Often, individuals become more conservative in their investment approaches as they enter retirement.
 But since people are living longer, consider keeping a portion of your portfolio invested for long-term growth rather than putting all your money in low-yielding investments, such as money market funds.
 This will allow your portfolio the potential to continue to grow as you start to draw from it in retirement.
 This approach may not be appropriate for everyone, so it is important to consider your own risk tolerance and specific objectives in determining the appropriate asset mix for you.